Household Seasonal Grease Collection Nov. 1 Through Jan. 13

-Just in time for the holidays, Raleigh is providing its annual cooking oil and grease collection program.
+Just in time for the holidays, Raleigh provides its annual cooking oil and grease collection program.
 This free service helps keep grease out of the sink to prevent sewer overflows.

 Commercial establishments in Raleigh are not eligible for the service.
 You can always recycle your household cooking oil and grease at a Wake County Multi-Material Recycling Facility.
 Visit wakegov.com for more information.